In New York, global mayors gather to commit to the SDGs

 NEW YORK – “Mayor” was the most common salutation at a New School event here last night, with dozens of top city officials from around the world joining a ceremony to mark mayoral commitment to the Sustainable Development Goals (SDG), which will be finalized Friday at the United Nations.

-Brought together at the behest of the U. N. Sustainable Development Solutions Network (SDSN), the mayors of 40 cities — including host Mayor Bill De Blasio, fresh from Pope Francis’s evening prayer service — gathered every continent.
+Brought together at the behest of the U. N. Sustainable Development Solutions Network (SDSN), the mayors of 40 cities — including host Mayor Bill De Blasio, fresh from Pope Francis’s evening prayer service — gathered from every continent.
 One after the other, each took to the podium to highlight the inextricable link between cities and sustainable development.

 Together, the mayors committed to a declaration welcoming and pledging their support for the SDGs, particularly Goal 11, the urban SDG.
 Among several points, including climate action, the leaders said they would develop an “integrated and holistic sustainable development strategy” before 2020, to ensure that the SDGs are achieved within their jurisdictions.